HunterAkeriano/vite-plugin-hulak-tools/README.md

 ### Use Case: Combining Both Plugins

-**Scenario:** You have a multi-page site built with `vite-plugin-handlebars`, but need dynamic client-side components.
+**Scenario:** You have a multi-page site built with `vite-plugin-handlebars`, but need dynamic reactive client-side components.

 ```javascript
 // vite.config.js